›Klassik’s Not Dead‹

 A Midsummer Night’s Dream on 21 June 2025

-On the longest night of the year, the Deutsches Symphonie-Orchester Berlin invites you to a special concert together with chamber music ensembles of Berlin pupils. ›Klassik’s Not Dead‹, the DSO’s chamber music project at Berlin schools, is celebrating its 10th anniversary and is organising an evening around the theme of »Midsummer Night(’s Dream)« with music by Antonín Dvořák, Felix Mendelssohn Bartholdy and Antonio Vivaldi.
+On 21 June 2025, the longest night of the year, the Deutsches Symphonie-Orchester Berlin invited to a special concert together with chamber music ensembles of Berlin pupils at the Luftschloss open air stage at the Tempelhofer Feld. ›Klassik’s Not Dead‹, the DSO’s chamber music project at Berlin schools, celebrated its 10th anniversary and organised an evening around the theme of »Midsummer Night(’s Dream)« with music by Antonín Dvořák, Felix Mendelssohn Bartholdy and Antonio Vivaldi.

 Contributors: